Portrait of Andrea Ciccarone

 Abstract

 To improve service delivery, central governments can tie intergovernmental transfers to local policy performance.
-While performance-based transfers incentivize local governments and generate efficiency gains, they also shift transfers from low-capacity to high-capacity governments, which leads to equity losses.
+While performance-based transfers incentivizes local governments and generate efficiency gains, they also shift transfers from low- to high-capacity governments, creating equity losses.
 We study this equity-efficiency trade-off using a bundle of transfer reforms to Brazilian municipalities.
-When two states tied transfers to relative educational performance, student test scores rose substantially: moving from the 25th to the 75th percentile of per capita conditional transfers increased scores by 0.13 standard deviations.
+When two states tied transfers to relative educational performance, student test scores rose substantially: moving from the 25th to the 75th percentile of per capita conditional transfers increased scores by 0.16 standard deviations.
 However, the reform also widened funding disparities, which translated to disparities in expenditures across sectors.
 In contrast, contemporaneous reforms to unconditional transfers had negligible effects on student outcomes.
 We use a simple model of optimal transfers to interpret these findings.
 Our results suggest that the introduction of performance-based transfers delivered large efficiency gains, limited equity costs, and was welfare enhancing.
 We find minimal evidence of multitasking distortions or score manipulation.
-Instead, we document increased education-related inputs and suggestive evidence of reduced corruption.
+Instead, we document improvements in the quality of education inputs and suggestive evidence of reduced corruption.

 Resources